shiwano/typhen/README.md

 }
 ```

-Generates the code in another language like this.
+Generates the code in another language like this:

 ```cs
 class Foo {